waynesutton/promptstack/llms.md

 # PromptStack - AI Prompts and Code Generation Directory for Prompt Engineering

-**[PromptStack](https://promptstack.dev)** is an **open-source** searchable collection of AI prompts and code generation snippets for prompt engineering, featuring Cursor rules, Bolt.new, Loveable, Windsurf, and Trae; designed to streamline developer workflows.
+**[PromptStack](https://promptstack.dev)** is an **open-source** searchable collection of AI prompts and code generation rules for prompt engineering, featuring Cursor rules, Bolt.new, Loveable, Windsurf, and Trae; designed to streamline developer workflows.

 Built with [Convex.dev](https://convex.link/promptstackgithub) as the database and [TanStack Router](https://tanstack.com/router/latest/docs/framework/react/overview) for client-side routing.